+The Code of Student Conduct shall be reviewed every two (2) years under the direction of the Office of Student Conduct.

 POWER-BASED VIOLENCE & SEXUAL MISCONDUCT

 Grambling State University does not discriminate nor tolerate discrimination against individuals on the basis of their race, sex, sexual orientation, gender identity, gender expression, religion, color, national or ethnic origin, age, disability, military service, covered veteran’s status, or genetic information in its administration of education policies, programs, or activities; admissions ...